umbraco/UmbracoDocs/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 <summary>7.0.0 to 7.0.1</summary>

-* Remove all uGoLive dlls from /bin
+* Remove all uGoLive dlls from `/bin`
   * These are not compatible with V7
-* Move appSettings/connectionStrings back to web.config
+* Move `appSettings/connectionStrings` back to `web.config`
-  * If you are on 7.0.0 you should migrate these settings into the web.config instead of having them in separate files in /config/
+  * If you are on 7.0.0 you should migrate these settings into the web.config instead of having them in separate files in `/config/`
-  * The keys in config/AppSettings.config need to be moved back to the web.config `<appSettings>` section and similarly, the config/ConnectionStrings.config holds the Umbraco database connections in v7.0.0 and they should be moved back to the web.config `<connectionStrings>` section.
+  * The keys in `config/AppSettings.config` need to be moved back to the web.config `<appSettings>` section and similarly, the `config/ConnectionStrings.config` holds the Umbraco database connections in v7.0.0 and they should be moved back to the web.config `<connectionStrings>` section.
-  * /config/AppSettings.config and /config/ConnectionString.config can be removed after the contents have been moved back to web.config.
-(Make backups)
+  * `/config/AppSettings.config` and `/config/ConnectionString.config` can be removed after the contents have been moved back to `web.config`.
-* Delete all files in ~/App_Data/TEMP/Razor/*
+* Delete all files in `~/App_Data/TEMP/Razor/`
   * Related to issues with razor macros

 </details>